Questions to Discuss with a Prospective Psychedelic Facilitator

 • Are you a shaman?
 If so, what does that term mean to you, and who authorized you to use that term?

-Rationale for asking these questions and answers that may raise red flags: It should be concerning if a person holds themselves out as a shaman and is neither Indigenous nor has trained with an indigenous person who has authorized them to use the term shaman.
+It should be concerning if a person holds themselves out as a shaman and is neither Indigenous nor has trained with an indigenous person who has authorized them to use the term shaman.
 Such a person is not only engaging in cultural appropriation, but may also have an inflated sense of themselves and their role in the healing process.
+This is unfortunately common within the psychedelic community.

 • Are you a guide?
 If so, can you explain what that term means to you and why you chose it?
 Can you talk to me about what you believe your role is in the healing process?